John Anderson (sportscaster)

-Early life and education
+Early and personal life

 Anderson grew up in Green Bay, Wisconsin, graduating from Green Bay Southwest High School.
 He holds a journalism degree from the University of Missouri.
 He is active within the MU Alumni Association and can often be seen at Missouri Tigers sporting events.
 He served as the grand marshal at Missouri's 2002 homecoming football game.

+Anderson is married and has two children.

 Career

 After graduating from college, Anderson worked for KTUL-TV and KOTV-TV in Tulsa, Oklahoma, and KPHO-TV in Phoenix before joining ESPN.

 From 2008 to 2014, he and John Henson hosted Wipeout, a reality game show on ABC.

 Anderson was presented with the Bill Teegins Excellence in Sportscasting Award in 2011.

-In 2021, Anderson was a commentator on track and field events at the 2020 Summer Olympics for Olympic Broadcasting Services.

 On May 7, 2023, while showing highlights of a Vegas Golden Knights game, Anderson made light of defenseman Zach Whitecloud's last name, calling it "A great name if you're a toilet paper."
 Anderson apologized to Whitecloud the next morning, and Whitecloud accepted the apology.
 Whitecloud is the first member of the Sioux Valley Dakota Nation to play in the National Hockey League.

 In March 2024, Anderson announced he would host his last SportsCenter in June, though he indicated he would continue to work with ESPN on other projects.

 The Missouri School of Journalism announced on June 24, 2024, that they would be hiring Anderson as their Endowed Chair in Radio and Television Journalism and that he would assume the position in January 2025.

-Personal life

-Anderson is married to Tamara, and they have two children.